Fusion of Visual-Inertial Odometry with LiDAR Relative Localization for Cooperative Guidance of a Micro-Scale Aerial Vehicle: Introduction

 Equipping the \acp{UAV} with \ac{UWB} modules provides distance measurements between pairs of the modules~\cite{guoUltraWidebandOdometryBasedCooperative2020}.
 The overall localization accuracy is highly dependent on the shape and size of the \ac{UAV} formation, as it may suffer from unobservabilities and dilution of precision.

 A multi-robot \ac{SLAM} method can obtain the relative poses through map merging and inter-robot loop closures, utilizing, e.g., \ac{lidar} data~\cite{huangDiSCoSLAMDistributedScan2022, changLAMPRobustMultiRobot2022a}, stereo camera data~\cite{tianKimeraMultiRobustDistributed2022}, or monocular camera data~\cite{jangMultirobotCollaborativeMonocular2021}.
-Such approaches require communicating significant amounts of data or making compromises between the amount of shared data and contained information, influencing the accuracy of the localization~\cite{duboisSharingVisualinertialData2022a}.
+Such approaches require data of comparable modalities to perform the place recognition / loop closures.
+However, \ac{lidar} and visual data use inherently different types of data, as \ac{lidar} data provides information about the geometric structure of the environment, while visual data provides visual features.
+Depending on the environment, it may be difficult or even impossible to perform reliable place recognition based on these different sensory modalities.
+Furthermore, such approaches require communicating significant amounts of data or making compromises between the amount of shared data and contained information, influencing the accuracy of the localization~\cite{duboisSharingVisualinertialData2022a}.
 Often, they use a ground station for computations, but we aim to run everything on board the computationally-constrained \ac{UAV} platforms.
+Our method enables efficient relative localization between heterogeneous UAVs without requiring any place recognition, high-bandwidth data transmission, or ground-station computation.